 Outdated Information

 Schema with outdated dates or information damages trust.
-Update dateModified when content changes.
+When tracking content freshness signals for answer engines, update dateModified when content changes.

 Missing Required Properties